justlep/bitwig/doc/Behringer X-Touch Compact/README.md

 * **Middle buttons --> Right encoders**
 * **Bottom buttons --> Faders**

 In each button row, the first 6 buttons define the assigned *type*, while the last two buttons can switch forth/back a *page* (where applicable).
+So in the above image, the top encoders are controlling the Sends, the faders controlling Volumes and the  right encoders controlling the Device Parameters (remote controls).
-If you select a type that is already used for another control group, the two groups will *swap* their value types.
+If you select a type that is already used by another control group, the two groups will *swap* their value types.

 The types in detail:

 * **Volume** (8 channels at a time)